EulerProject/EulerX/README.md

 Still under `example/` directory (assuming `src-el/` is in your PATH env, and gringo, claspD, dlv in your PATH env),

-0. `euler --help" wil give you the options that you have
+0. `euler --help` wil give you the options that you have
 1. `euler -i example/abstract4.txt -e vr`, you will get all the mir relations in the generated output file using binary encoding.
 2. `euler -i example/abstract4.txt -e vrpw`, you will get all the possible worlds in the console using binary encoding.
 3. `euler -i example/abstract4.txt -e vrve`, you will get all the valid euler regions in the console using binary encoding.
 4. `euler -i example/abstract4.txt -e mn`, you will get all the mir relations in the generated output file using polynomial encoding.
 5. `euler -i example/abstract4.txt -e mnpw`, you will get all the possible worlds in the console using polynomial encoding.
-6. "euler -i example/abstract4.txt -e mnve", you will get all the valid euler regions in the console using polynomial encoding.
+6. `euler -i example/abstract4.txt -e mnve`, you will get all the valid euler regions in the console using polynomial encoding.

 # Contact